It’s a Great Time To Buy a Home

 A paid homeowners insurance policy is required at closing.

 Often a real estate professional will help make sure your insurance company and your title officer are working together to put your policy in effect by the close of escrow.

 But, if you get your insurance agent involved early in your home-buying process, he or she may also help point out ways to help keep your insurance premiums lower.

-When the property you’re buying has been inspected and you’ve had your final walk-through of the property to see that all contingency conditions such as final repairs made by the seller — have been met, its time to face the final paperwork.
+When the property you’re buying has been inspected and you’ve had your final walk-through of the property to see that all contingency conditions have been met (such as final repairs to be made by the seller), it's time to face the final paperwork.

-You will be signing loan documents and closing papers, paying the balance of your down payment and closing costs.
+You will be signing loan documents (if you obtain a loan) and closing papers, as well as paying the balance of your down payment and closing costs.

-This is the day you get the keys to your new home.
-Congratulations!
+This is typically the day you get the keys to your new home - Congratulations!